census-instrumentation/opencensus-website/content/agent/_index.md

 * <b>Manage single expoter.</b> Your applications no longer have to locally enable each exporter per language.
 All applications sends data to OC-Agent using OpenCensus Exporter.

-* <b>Democratizes deployments.</b> For customers as well as they can send the data to a backend of their choice.
+* <b>Democratizes deployments</b> for customers as well.
+They can send the data to a backend of their choice.

 * <b>Agent provides stats aggregation.</b> Some languages like PHP are a challenge to use a unified in-app concept of stats, instead each request forks independently, hence requires a side car approach to capture stats and traces.
 Enabling exporters per request is non-idle and expensive.